Touch history with your hand

 Archeological site of La Corona - El Pesadero

-In the century I, a new place in the plain of El Pesadero was taken up.
-It was a pottery installation composed by six buildings around a central paved courtyard.
-In the workshop, materials for the building as bricks, tiles… were produced and stored.
+In the 1st century there was a new occupation on the plain of El Pesadero, it is a pottery installation made up of six buildings around a central paved courtyard.
+In the workshop, construction materials were produced and stored: bricks, tiles.

 - Archaeology site